cnnrbrn/noroff-programming-foundations-content/module-2/lesson-4-edited.md

 Understanding functions is very important, but it will take time to get used to them - that will happen as you use them more and more.

-Here we only introduce them.
-In the JavaScript 1 course we will look at them in more depth.

 ---

 Let's consider one of the main uses for functions: